 Your browser tests are going to mimic a user's journey through your website or application, so why not create them via your own journey?
-Ghost Inspector provides a free test recorder tool for both Chrome and Firefox that allows you to record operations and assertions right in your web browser.
+Ghost Inspector provides a test recorder tool for both Chrome and Firefox that allows you to record operations and assertions right in your web browser.
 If you’re familiar with Selenium IDE, this is similar but much more streamlined.
 Once you’re done recording a test, it’s saved to our cloud service and immediately processed.
 At that point, you can view, edit and automate the test within your account.

 While browser testing rarely allows for a simple "set it and forget it" approach, our recording tool provides a quick and easy jumping off point for creating new tests.

 Not a fan of recording tests?
 Would you rather build your tests manually using your own selectors?
 We understand.
 We’ve created a visual editor for that.
 Instead of coding your own test cases, you can build them quickly and easily using our intuitive interface.
 Run your tests immediately as you’re building them.
 You can also record tests initially, then edit them using this interface afterwards.

 Executing a test is the equivalent of a user performing the same actions in their web browser.
 You’ll be able to see exactly which steps passed and which failed.
 Ghost Inspector provides you with full video of the test run, console output from the browser, screenshots, and even a visual comparison of any changes that have occurred since the last test run.
 All test results are stored and can be viewed in your account.

 Ghost Inspector doesn’t just test the functionality of your website.
 It also keeps track of what it’s supposed to look like.